solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

   - Describe the basic structure of an Anchor program
   - Explain how to implement basic account validation and security checks with Anchor
-description: "Create your first Solana onchain program in Anchor"
+description: "Create your first Solana onchain program in Anchor."
 ---

 ## Summary